 - Depending on our initial centroids, k-Means may "converge" to a clustering that doesn't actually have the lowest possible inertia. - In other words, like gradient descent, k-Means can get caught in a local minimum. - Some solutions: - Run k-Means several times, each with different randomly chosen initial centroids.
 Keep track of the inertia of the final result in each attempt.
-Choose the attempt with the lowest inertia. - k-Means++: choose one initial centroid at random, and choose the remaining initial centroids by maximizing distance from all other centroids.
+Choose the attempt with the lowest inertia. - k-Means++: choose one initial centroid at random, and place other centroids far from all other centroids.